w3f/Grant-Milestone-Delivery/evaluations/tpscore_2_keeganquigley.md

 I'm not sure what these indicators are supposed to mean exactly.
 Also, how often do these feeds get updated?
 I see the latest published ones are from August 9th.

+**UPDATE:** Issues resolved regarding the feeds updating.
+Still have questions regarding the TPS info as it's a bit concerning to see 0s across the board.

 <details>

   <summary>Entire ETL system runs</summary>